ningthoujam-lokhendro/ningthoujam-lokhendro.github.io/_posts/python/2014-05-15-Python-with-Configuration-File.markdown

      return conf
 {% endhighlight %}

 Now you can define a function that extract the require information.
-This way you don`t have to read the file multiple time and use the instance.
+This way you don't have to read the file multiple time and use the instance.

 {% highlight Python %}
 #get oracle details

 def get_install_dir(conf):

      try:
          username = conf.get('oracle', 'username')
          print ‘Username is {0}’.format(username)